~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Debugging and Profiling

-Visual Studio Integration: Unreal Engine integrates with Visual Studio, allowing for seamless debugging of C++ code.
-You can set breakpoints, inspect variables, and step through code directly within Visual Studio.
+Visual Studio integration: Unreal Engine integrates with Visual Studio for seamless C++ debugging.
+Set breakpoints, inspect variables, and step through code — either by launching the editor under the debugger or by attaching to the running editor process:

 void AMyActor::BeginPlay()